 Design Thinking for Results engages participants in a discussion about an iterative design process which bridges imagination and implementation to help organizations rapidly and incrementally address complex challenges, create value, and grow.
 Participants will explore the need for customer-focused thinking and learn that not all innovation involves product innovation.
 They will experience the value that innovating around processes and services can bring to an organization and discover how to implement a test-and-learn mentality that captures more value for the organization more quickly.

 In recognizing the critical need for a high-quality strategic leadership program of this nature, BP and their co-venturers are bringing the ASEP initiative to Azerbaijan.
 As part of this, they are contributing heavily to the cost of tuition for a total of six cohorts (Streams).
 Below is a table showing the amount contributed by BP & Partners, for each Stream, and the corresponding participant tuition fee, which will be paid by the participant or their company.

 This subsidy represents a greater commitment on behalf of BP and their co-venturers towards providing educational opportunities for the business community in Azerbaijan.
 As such, the subsidy is ONLY available to Azerbaijani citizens, in relevant roles and who are accepted to the program, having completed the required application.
 For participants who attend the program, it represents outstanding value.
-The cost of completing the six courses at Strategy Execution’s London training centre is $15,000 without considering any travel or living costs.

 |Stream||BP & Co-Venturer`s Subsidy||Tuition fee per particiant|